sogno-platform/dpsim/docs/hugo/content/en/docs/Contributing/llm-pr-review.md

 [Guidelines]({{< ref "/docs/Contributing" >}})) and the recurring points raised in past reviews, so the feedback stays specific to this project rather than generic.

+## What gets posted

+Not every finding the passes raise reaches the pull request.

+**Tentative findings are not posted.** A finding that verification could not confirm against the source, or that carries a confidence below 50 %, is written to the workflow log only.
+Over the review history of a merged pull request this was the large majority of everything raised, and effectively none of it was actionable; posting it buried the findings that were.

+**A run with nothing to say posts nothing at all.** The runner reviews again on every push, and a run whose findings are all tentative leaves the pull request untouched rather than adding an empty review.
+The workflow log records what it found either way, so a silent run is a run that found nothing worth your time, not a run that failed.

 ## Configuration

 The workflow requires one repository secret: